Survey weights in the ESS

 While the design weights account for differences in inclusion probabilities, sampling errors (related to attempting to measure only a fraction of the population) and possible non-response errors (which may lead to a systematic over- or under-representation of people with certain characteristics) are still present.
 Post-stratification weights are a more sophisticated weighting strategy that uses auxiliary information to reduce the sampling error and potential non-response bias.
 They have been constructed using information on age group, gender, education, and region.
 The post-stratification weights are obtained by adjusting the design weights in such a way that they will replicate the distribution of the cross-classification of age group, gender, and education in the population and the marginal distribution for region in the population.
 The population distributions for the adjusting variables were obtained from the European Union Labour Force Survey.

-For a short description of how the post-stratification weights were computed, see the documentation.
+For a short description of how the post-stratification weights were computed in Rounds 1 to 5, see the documentation.
 For additional details, see the reports listed in the sidebar.
+For information on Round 8, see the ESS8 weighting strategy.

 Using the ESS survey weights